Prequelle: Reception

-Prequelle received critical acclaim from critics upon its release.
+Prequelle received critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 81, which indicates "universal acclaim", based on 9 reviews.
 At the end of 2018, Revolver and Metal Hammer named it the best album of the year.
 Thom Jurek at AllMusic claimed that, "Ghost deliver fully on the promises of earlier records.
 Their strengths – including one for imitation – are fully assembled and focused in an exercise of irresistible arena rock excess without sounding like a pastiche."
 Adrien Begrand of PopMatters wrote that Prequelle "subverts metal clichés; it has a strong sense of history, but at the same time it searches for new ideas within that framework" and called it "one of the cleverest heavy metal records in recent memory."

 Metal Injections Cody Davis cited "Dance Macabre" as the album's best track, but found the songs that follow it to be hit or miss.
 He completed his review by saying "While Prequelle has its misses, there is more good than bad with this album – and those good moments are excellent and damn catchy.
 This is a band coming into global domination so the process is bound to have its hitches at times."
 Joe Smith-Engelhardt of Exclaim! wrote that the album "expertly builds momentum, only to be bogged down by uninspiring tracks" and suggested that "With a bit better pacing and fewer drawn-out moments between songs, the record could have been the best of their career."